jkstill/oracle-script-lib/README.md

 <a href='https://github.com/jkstill/oracle-script-lib/blob/master/sql/showsrc.sql'>showsrc.sql</a> - show source of PL/SQL stored objects
 <a href='https://github.com/jkstill/oracle-script-lib/blob/master/sql/show-x-dollar-tables.sql'>show-x-dollar-tables.sql</a> - list of all x$tables
 <a href='https://github.com/jkstill/oracle-script-lib/blob/master/sql/sql-version-counts.sql'>sql-version-counts.sql</a> - top 10 count of versions of SQL_ID
+<a href='https://github.com/jkstill/oracle-script-lib/blob/master/sql/tabcols.sql'>tabcols.sql</a> - list of columns in alpha order for owner and table_name
+<a href='https://github.com/jkstill/oracle-script-lib/blob/master/sql/tabidx.sql'>tabidx.sql</a> - show indexes and columns for owner and table_name
 <a href='https://github.com/jkstill/oracle-script-lib/blob/master/sql/plsql_called_objects.sql'>plsql_called_objects.sql</a> - Shows entry PL/SQL object and current PL/SQL object for a session
 <a href='https://github.com/jkstill/oracle-script-lib/blob/master/sql/rbs_no_optimal.sql'>rbs_no_optimal.sql</a> - Set all rollback segments to have no OPTIMAL size
 <a href='https://github.com/jkstill/oracle-script-lib/blob/master/sql/rbs_optimal.sql'>rbs_optimal.sql</a> - Set all rollback segments to have an OPTIMAL size of 2xInitial